• Skip to primary navigation

 Thrifted Bags, Shoes, and Accessories

-The supply may not be as big as clothes but the profit margin can be higher especially if you specialized in designer/branded bags and shoes.
+The supply may not be as big as clothes but the profit margin can be higher especially if you specialize in designer/branded bags and shoes.
 A word of caution though, do not buy designer labels in thrift shops if you’re not familiar with authenticity as you might end up buying and selling a fake bag and it will be detrimental to your business in the long run.
 Start with buying and selling high-quality non-branded bags while you’re still learning how to authenticate designer labels.

 There are so many articles online that could help you understand authenticity and there are also authentication services available online if in case you find it difficult to authenticate items by yourself.